k66inthesky/Predict_News/README.md

-Implementation of the paper "Approach to Predicting News ─ A Precise Multi-LSTM Network With BERT"
+Implementation of the paper 2019 IMP conferrence in Kaohsiung, Taiwan - Chen, C. L., Huang, P. Y., Lin J., and Huang, Y. T. 2019 *Approach to Predicting News ─ A Precise Multi-LSTM Network With BERT*.

-While predicting news from LTN during 2019 July 25th to August 5th, the accuracy may up to 99%.
+While predicting news from LTN website during 2019 July 25th to August 5th, the accuracy may up to 99%.
 The accuracy of experiment is related to the corpus, that is, if one news including many new words, this program may do bad.

 	Author: